 Making a million dollars is not easy.

-That’s why only 15 percent of people in the United States every achieve millionaire status.
+That’s why only 15 percent of people in the United States ever achieve millionaire status.
 Most people drop out or get comfortable on the path to seven figures.
 SMMs push through and never stop growing no matter what.
-When you’re committed to winning over everything else you HAVE to believe in yourself.
+When you’re committed to winning over everything else, you HAVE to believe in yourself.

 If you want to know what separates those who come from sh!t beginnings and who go on to make millions versus those who decide to settle, it’s the belief that no matter what comes their way, they can get through it, over it or out of its way.
 It’s all about believing in yourself, pushing through the painful parts of business and going all in.